Rizky-Iqbal36/dockerNodeMongo/README.md

 - wait until all the 3 pods R running
   - define replica set in mongo bash in the running pod
     - by execute "kubectl exec -it mongod-0 -- bash" you can acces the pod bash
-    - in pod bash, login to mongo, by execute "mongo -u <username> -p <password>"
+    - in pod bash, login to mongo, by execute "mongo -u root -p developer"
     - execute this command to make your own replica set with your own host
       ```javascript
       rs.initiate({